Multi-tenancy Supported via Organizations

 - System public resources

 Public resources that can be accessed by all organization users and non-organization users.
 They are located in the Public Reports and Public Components folders.

 Each organization has its own public resources which can only be accessed by the users within the organization.
 Organization admin has built-in permissions on the organization public resources the same as system admin on the system public resources.
 Organization public resources are located in the Organization Reports and Organization Components folders.

 The system admin can create organizations.

-- On the Logi JReport Administration page, select Configuration on the system toolbar and select Organizations from the drop-down menu.
-The Configuration - Organizations page is displayed.
+- In the Logi JReport Server console, point to Administration on the system toolbar, and then select Security > Organization from the drop-down menu.
+The Organization page is displayed.

 - Select the New Organization link.
 The New Organization dialog appears.

 - Specify the name of the organization, the maximum number of users allowed in the organization, and the description about the organization.

 The new organization is then added in the organization table which consists of the following columns.